JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task4/README.md

   "http://gruppe8-time-service.gruppe8-shared-services.svc.cluster.local:443/api/time/validate"
 ```

 Additionally you can verify, that the management endpoints are not reachable from outside the pod.
-Network Policies are set up per namespace, thus checking for one service in a namespace will check the property for all services in the namespace.:
+Network Policies are set up per namespace, thus checking for one service in a namespace will check the property for all services in the namespace:

 ```
 #Check Management Endpoint for gruppe8-shared-services namespace